 But wait, before we get started on Stari Grad, let’s visit Tiha Lounge Bar…

-Island of Hvar is full of surprises, one being Tiha Lounge Bar, easily accessible by boat and about an hour away from Stari Grad.
+The island of Hvar is full of surprises, one being Tiha Lounge Bar, easily accessible by boat and about an hour away from Stari Grad.
 You can get there by car and it takes approximately 30 minutes.
 Tiha Lounge Bar looks like a children’s adrenaline park from a distance but as you get closer you notice this piece of paradise is the perfect summer hideout for adults.
 Complete with floating unicorn and lounges overlooking the calm sea Tiha Lounge Bar is a must see.
-Unfortunately when we arrived with our sail boat the owner had already shut for the season and mentioned that is wife had packed away most of the “things” by this I assume alcohol.
+Unfortunately, when we arrived with our sailboat the owner had already shut for the season and mentioned that is wife had packed away most of the “things” by this I assume alcohol.
 We’ll be back next summer.

 We managed to dock our sailboats less than 10 minutes away from Tiha Lounge Bar and found a secret beach.
 Behold, there are thousands of “secret beaches” in Croatia, you just need to ask someone familiar with the seas.
 This was also where I got a little wet.
 For me to jump in the open sea, you know the water must be good.
 This was the first and only time I got into the water the whole trip because the weather dropped down far too many notches throughout the week.
 Croatia’s crystal clear blue waters prevalent, oh how I love this country and am proud to call it home.

-Where to lunch ・Stari Grad, island of Hvar
+Where to lunch ・Stari Grad, the island of Hvar

 We were offered two types of ravioli to try.
 Below is the ravioli with fish, eggplant, dried tomatoes in a cream sauce.
 I didn’t try it because I loved the second option too much, my husband began to question if he really even knew me after all.